 The curriculum has been structured to reflect the way in which clinicians approach patients and how patients present to doctors.

-The Graduate Entry Medicine Programme is a fully independent four-year programme based primarily in Swansea and west Wales, although students may undergo placements in other parts of Wales if they wish.
+The Graduate Entry Medicine Programme is a fully independent four-year programme based primarily in Swansea and west Wales, although students may also undertake some placements in north Wales .
 We have designed an integrated medical curriculum, where the basic biomedical sciences are learnt in the context of clinical medicine, public health, pathology, therapeutics, ethics and psycho-social issues in patient management.
 This, together with a high emphasis on clinical and communication skills, will provide you with everything you'll need to practise medicine competently and confidently.